sitestacker/docs/_articles/install-site-stacker/migrate-installations-to-the-new-system.md

 always you should check the command's help first: `sitestacker migrate -h`.

-It is recommended to run the command with the `--dry-run` (`-n`) flag first to check for errors without making any changes.
-The command is as following:
+It is recommended to run the command with the `--dry-run` (`-n`) flag first to check for any errors without making changes.
+Also this gives you the chance to see what sub-repositories the user needs access to.

+The command is:

 ```sh
 $ sitestacker migrate -u <user> [--dry-run] [<path-to-sitestacker>]